 Summer 2019 in London

-As you prepare for your upcoming study abroad program, please review the current Europe Travel Alert updated by the Department of State yesterday.
-There is no specific threat for a particular country, but a general reminder of the continuing threats throughout Europe, and in fact the entire world, these days.
+As you prepare for your upcoming study abroad program, please review the current Europe Travel Alert updated by the Department of State.
+There is no specific threat for England, but a general reminder of the continuing threats throughout Europe, and in fact the entire world, these days.

 Tuesday, July 2–Friday, July 5 and Monday, July 8–Thursday, July 11, 2019